Hofstra College of Liberal Arts and Sciences

 - What are the ethics of food production and eating?

-- What are the causes and responses to obesity, hunger, and food insecurity?
+- What are the causes of and responses to obesity, hunger, and food insecurity?

-- How do different food production systems impact the environment?
+- How do different food production systems affect the environment?

 - What is the relationship between food and inequality?